niwciu/ModbusSniffer/README.md

 Print all packets on bus from either slave or master and writes them to a logfile.
 Useful for sniffing packets between two devices to ensure correct operation.

-Simple command line tool that prints results to the terminal.

 Documentation
 -------------